mager/magerdotco/src/pages/blog/2023-10-20-zuppa-toscana.md

 <h4>Instructions:</h4>

 <p itemProp="recipeInstruction">
-    Mix all of the dry seasoning in a bowl and massage your ground chicken with the spice mixture.
+    Grind your fennel and mix all of the dry seasoning in a bowl.
+Massage your ground chicken with the spice mixture thoroughly.
 It might seem like a lot of seasoning but it will also flavor the soup.
 Put this in the fridge at least 1 hour before cooking and up to 24 hours.
 </p>

 <p itemProp="recipeInstruction">